Martineau family: Sir William Martineau and family

 Sir William Martineau (1866–1950) and Maurice Richard Martineau (1870–1943) were third cousins, being the great-great-grandsons of David Martineau II (1726–1768).
 Both were involved in the family brewing firms which, by the early 19th century had seen the Martineau family forming partnerships, including those with the Gurney family and Whitbread Brewery.
-William and Maurice Martineau studied at Clare College, Cambridge, in the 1880s.
+William and Maurice Martineau both studied at Cambridge University in the 1880s.
 Sir William had previously studied at Uppingham and Maurice at Eton which his son, John Edmund Martineau, also attended.
-In 1922, Maurice was a member of the Grand Jury for the West Suffolk Quarter Sessions as was his distant relative Col. the Hon.
+Maurice became a barrister and JP and in 1922, was a member of the Grand Jury for the West Suffolk Quarter Sessions as was his distant relative Col. the Hon.
 H.W.
 Lowry Corry.
 Sir William's early business life was spent in the family sugar refinery in London.
 After it was closed in 1895, he started a company for the manufacture of brewers' sugar.
-He was a Justice of the Peace and lived at Kincraig Castle, Ross-shire, Scotland at which he carried out much work.
-In 1947, he accompanied the Queen Mother and her daughter Princess Elizabeth on a tour to South Africa.
+He was a justice of the peace and lived at Kincraig Castle, Ross-shire, Scotland at which he carried out much work.
+In 1947, he accompanied the Queen and her daughter Princess Elizabeth on a tour to South Africa.
+William's son Roderick Kilgour (1897 - 1937) married Rosemary Blanche Troubridge, daughter of Thomas Herbert Cochrane Troubridge, 4th Baronet and Laura Gurney; their son Roderick Robin Mackenzie (1926–2015) married Jean Leslie, daughter of Malcolm Leslie, 20th Earl of Rothes.